-- 1. In the month of April, the SGA President will schedule and hold a pre-planning meeting for Homecoming of the following year.
-The President will invite all members of the SGA, the Alumni Director, the Public Relations Director, the Athletic Director, the Dean of Student Life, the Director of Student Activities, the Band Director, and the SGA advisors to the meeting.
-The following year's Homecoming theme will be announced at this meeting. - 2.
-Two weeks after the start of the fall semester, the SGA President will schedule and hold a second pre-planning meeting, inviting those aforementioned. - 3.
-The SGA President should attend all Homecoming sub-committee meetings. - 4.
-It is the responsibility of the Parliamentarian to make known to all nominees the rules of campaigning.
-Also, the SGA must inform the candidates that they are responsible for being present at all Homecoming functions in which the Homecoming Court is involved.
-If they are unable to attend any, they shall be disqualified from their nomination. - 5.
-During the week of Homecoming, all SGA members are required to attend every event including the dance, bonfire, parade, coronation, and any additional events scheduled by the SGA.
-One (1) unexcused absence will result in possible expulsion from the SGA. - 6.
-The annual coronation of the Homecoming Court will be held on campus on or before the Thursday of Homecoming week in the GSC Amphitheater or the Presidential Auditorium; likewise, the annual Homecoming Dance will also be held on the Thursday. - 7.
-The annual bonfire will be held the Friday of Homecoming week.
+a.
+At the beginning of the spring semester, the SGA President will schedule and hold a pre-planning meeting for Homecoming of the following year.
+The President will invite all executive members of the SGA, the Alumni Director, the Public Relations Director, the Athletic Director, the Vice President of Student Life, the Director of Student Activities, the Band Director, the Director of the Physical Plant, Director of Informational Technology, and the SGA advisors to the meeting.
+The following year's Homecoming theme will be announced at this meeting.

+- b.
+After the start of the fall semester, the SGA President will schedule and hold a second (2nd) pre-planning meeting, inviting those aforementioned. - c.
+The SGA President should attend all Homecoming sub-committee meetings. - d.
+During the week of Homecoming, all SGA members are required to attend every event including the dance, bonfire, parade, coronation, and any additional events sponsored by the SGA. - e.
+The annual coronation of the Homecoming Court will be held on the campus of Homecoming week in the GSC Amphitheater or the Presidential Auditorium; likewise, the annual Homecoming Dance will also be held during Homecoming Week. - f.
+The annual bonfire will be held during Homecoming week.
 The GSC President will conduct the official lighting of the fire.